CptOfEvilMinions/ThunderWaffle/Matrix/attack_matrix/_posts/techniques/delivery/2019-02-07-waterhole.md

 ---
 layout: post
 enabled: true
-title: Waterhole
+title: Watering hole
 category: techniques
+theme: Delivery
+Id: 08
+description: "A [watering hole attack](https://searchsecurity.techtarget.com/definition/watering-hole-attack) is a security exploit in which the attacker seeks to compromise a specific group of end users by infecting websites that members of the group are known to visit.
+The goal is to infect a targeted user's computer and gain access to the network at the target's place of employment."
-permalink: /techniques/delivery/waterhole
+permalink: /techniques/delivery/wateringhole
 ---
-# `Waterhole - <technique ID>`

-A [watering hole attack](https://searchsecurity.techtarget.com/definition/watering-hole-attack) is a security exploit in which the attacker seeks to compromise a specific group of end users by infecting websites that members of the group are known to visit.
-The goal is to infect a targeted user's computer and gain access to the network at the target's place of employment.
+{{ page. description }}

 ## Types